Finsa-SC/FrozenLake/README.md

 # FrozenLake Q-Learning Project

 ## Project Description
 This project implements a Q-Learning algorithm to solve the FrozenLake environment from Gymnasium (formerly OpenAI Gym).
-FrozenLake is a 4x4 grid environment where an agent must navigate from the starting position to the goal while avoiding holes.
+FrozenLake is a 4x4 and 8x8 grid environment where an agent must navigate from the starting position to the goal while avoiding holes.

 ## Features
 - Q-Learning implementation with epsilon-greedy exploration